-Partners HealthCare, a not-for-profit, integrated healthcare system based in Boston, Massachusetts, recognized that patients in this hospice “grey area” often suffer from gaps in care.
-To address the unique needs faced by this patient population, the Partners system sought to better support its patients and their families with end of life care planning, through support from its population health department.
+Mass General Brigham (formerly Partners HealthCare), a not-for-profit, integrated healthcare system based in Boston, Massachusetts, recognized that patients in this hospice “grey area” often suffer from gaps in care.
+To address the unique needs faced by this patient population, the Mass General Brigham system sought to better support its patients and their families with end-of-life care planning, through support from its population health department.

-Partners Population Health is a team of teams dedicated to researching and redesigning clinical care in a way that focuses on the whole patient.
+Mass General Brigham Population Health is a team of teams dedicated to researching and redesigning clinical care in a way that focuses on the whole patient.
 They design population health management strategies, programs, and tools.
-To identify and test meaningful interventions, Partners Population Health collaborates closely with frontline clinicians.
-A central team works with staff across the Partners system to develop, implement, and manage a systemwide value-based care strategy for all patient populations.
+To identify and test meaningful interventions, Mass General Brigham Population Health collaborates closely with frontline clinicians.
+A central team works with staff across the Mass General Brigham system to develop, implement, and manage a systemwide value-based care strategy for all patient populations.

-Born out of a pilot at Massachusetts General Hospital (MGH), the Partners home-based palliative care program helps bridge the gap for patients with advanced, complex illnesses who may not yet be eligible to enroll in hospice due to a more prolonged prognosis, or who are not ready for hospice, despite qualifying through Medicare for assistance.
+Born out of a pilot at Massachusetts General Hospital (MGH), the Mass General Brigham home-based palliative care program helps bridge the gap for patients with advanced, complex illnesses who may not yet be eligible to enroll in hospice due to a more prolonged prognosis, or who are not ready for hospice, despite qualifying through Medicare for assistance.

 The home-based palliative care program provides home visits by a palliative care trained physician, advanced registered nurse practitioner, and social worker to high risk, frail patients who are somewhat homebound.
 The program helps manage and support patients in their homes, where they prefer to be, for one to two years before the patient transitions to hospice.